sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+December 2021: Our [Paper](https://ideas.repec.org/p/cth/wpaper/gru_2021_017.html) is accepted at Resources Policy pending proofreading.

+December 2021: Our [Paper](https://arxiv.org/abs/2101.02273) is now accepted at Forecasting.
+Congrats Kejin on your first paper.
+We also submitted another paper on similar theme.

 November 2021: Our [Paper](https://arxiv.org/abs/2005.04211) got a revision request from Neural Networks.

-October 2021: Our [Paper](https://ideas.repec.org/p/cth/wpaper/gru_2021_017.html) got a minor revision request from Resources Policy.

 October 2021: Our [Paper](https://sayarkarmakar.github.io/publications/Bitcoinindex.pdf) on Bitcoin mining activity and volatility dynamics is accepted at Economics Letters.
 This is a joint work with Rangan Gupta and Riza Demirer.